nilcons/nilcons-fonts/README.md

-First: git clone this to `/usr/share/fonts/fonts-nilcons` (chown this to yourself and chmod 0700 it).
+First: git clone this to `/usr/share/nilcons-fonts`.

-Since we chmod 0700 the dir, other users will not be disturbed, if you decide to go back to system fontconfig yourself to test something, don't forget to chmod 0000 this directory temporarily.

 Then put this into your X session init file (or bashrc, as you wish):

-    [ -d /usr/share/fonts/fonts-nilcons ] && {
+    [ -d /usr/share/nilcons-fonts ] && {
-      # Use only fonts-nilcons for fontconfig
+      # Use only nilcons-fonts for fontconfig
       export FONTCONFIG_FILE=ncfonts.conf
-      export FONTCONFIG_PATH=/usr/share/fonts/fonts-nilcons
+      export FONTCONFIG_PATH=/usr/share/nilcons-fonts

       # Do not use traditional X fonts, only the emergency built-ins
       xset fp= built-ins
     }

-(We have to use `/usr/share/fonts/<something>`, because there are a lot of VERY-VERY hard to debug sandboxing measures in GNU/Linux nowadays.
+(We have to use `/usr/share/<something>`, because there are a lot of VERY-VERY hard to debug sandboxing measures in GNU/Linux nowadays.
 E.g.
 AppArmor is kind of easy, but Firefox sandbox is a nightmare.
 Random complicated apps will not work if you try somewhere else.
-If you must, then use `~/.config/fonts-nilcons`, but you have been warned.
 See: https://github.com/mozilla/gecko-dev/blob/master/security/sandbox/linux/broker/SandboxBrokerPolicyFactory.cpp)

 Fontconfig 2.12 (nix @2019-01-21):
   - understands `FONTCONFIG_{FILE,PATH}`
-  - with the above config only reads `/usr/share/fonts/fonts-nilcons/*`
+  - with the above config only reads `/usr/share/nilcons-fonts/*`
   - doesn't understand `FONTCONFIG_SYSDIR`
-  - works if proper configuration given at `/usr/share/fonts/fonts-nilcons/ncfonts.conf`
+  - works if proper configuration given at `/usr/share/nilcons-fonts/ncfonts.conf`

 Fontconfig 2.13 (debian @2019-01-21):
   - would understood `FONTCONFIG_SYSDIR`